Sandra G. Mayson

 J.D., New York University

-Seminar on Criminal Justice Issues
+Seminar on Criminal Justice Reform

+Sandra G. “Sandy” Mayson teaches Criminal Law, Evidence and a seminar on Criminal Justice Reform.
 Mayson’s scholarship explores intersections between criminal law, constitutional law and legal theory, with a focus on the role of risk assessment and preventive restraint in the criminal justice system.
-She has published articles in journals including the Stanford Law Review, the Notre Dame Law Review and Climate Finance: Regulatory and Funding Strategies for Climate Change and Global Development.
+Her scholarship has appeared in the Yale Law Journal, Stanford Law Review, Duke Law Journal, Boston University Law Review, Boston College Law Review, Notre Dame Law Review, Georgia Law Review, and the international journal Criminal Law and Philosophy, among other places.